do-i-know-it/YggdrAshill.Heimdallr/Documentation/Explication.md

 ## Implementation

-Nothing except internal implementation for some interfaces of [Itemization](./Itemization.md) and [Conduction](./Conduction.md), because this module only defines how to convert `Item`.
+Nothing except internal implementation for some interfaces of [Elucidation](./Elucidation.md), because this module only defines how to convert `Item`.